Explore Sun Life Financial Worldwide

 3. The report of the Improper Conduct is made solely or substantially with the motive of avoiding dismissal, termination or other disciplinary action; or

-9.1 Any Personnel or Third Party is advised and urged to lodge an Improper Conduct report as soon as he/she discovers that the commission or an intended commission of an Improper Conduct has occurred or in any instance where the Personnel or Third Party is instructed to participate in any Improper Conduct.
+9.1.
+Any Personnel or Third Party is advised and urged to lodge an Improper Conduct report as soon as he/she discovers that the commission or an intended commission of an Improper Conduct has occurred or in any instance where the Personnel or Third Party is instructed to participate in any Improper Conduct.

-10.4 Alternatively, the Personnel may make a disclosure via:
+10.3.
+Alternatively, the Personnel may make a disclosure via:

-a) contacting Whistleblowing Ethics Hotline number to speak with a representative by dialing the toll-free numbers at 1-800-81-3463; or
+(a) contacting Whistleblowing Ethics Hotline number to speak with a representative by dialing the toll-free numbers at 1-800-81-3463; or

 INVESTIGATION PROCESS

-11.1 All findings of the investigation pertaining to Improper Conduct shall be submitted to BUCO to review and decide on disciplinary and corrective action to be taken in line with the relevant Company policies and subject to the laws of Malaysia and/or any other legal obligations.
+11.1.
+All findings of the investigation pertaining to Improper Conduct shall be submitted to the appropriate Company function to review and decide on disciplinary and corrective action to be taken in line with the relevant Company policies and subject to the laws of Malaysia and/or any other legal obligations.
+Subject to any prohibition in law or any legal obligations, the Company will provide relevant updates to the Whistleblower as appropriate.

-11.3 All findings pertaining to Improper Conduct shall be kept for recordkeeping purposes or such extended periods as required by the regulatory or any legal authorities.
+11.2.
+All findings pertaining to Improper Conduct shall be kept for recordkeeping purposes or such extended periods as required by the regulatory or any legal authorities.